onsenix12/SEAUp/build_state.md

 - Implemented Phase 4 integration: when double moderation failure occurs, we now invoke a Supabase service client to permanently write the `FAIL` record with the creator_id back to the `artworks` table, alerting facilitators.
 - Addressed `photo_base64` failure edge-cases with better regex mapping and error catching in build prompt.
 - [x] Inserted new Interactive Canvas (Step 5) expanding flow to 7 steps.
 Users can draw/sticker over their Step 4 photos using `react-konva`. `canvas_base64` is now exported and stitched into the Gemini reference prompt.

+[Session 3 — 2026-03-08]
+- Integrated Canva-like interactive canvas into the flow (Step 1.5.1) and stitched `canvas_base64` into prompt.
+- Refactored components, state management, API routes for canvas and image generation.
+- Implemented and finalized Facilitator Mode, adding magic link auth and session recording.
+- Completed Phase 5 Mock Marketplace.
+Updated the marketplace into a dynamic scattered masonry grid with detailed views that pull directly from Supabase.
+- Added placeholders for Music and Video flow.
+- Polished the UI across Android and Chrome (responsiveness, tap targets), and finalized Bahasa Indonesia language support.
+- Refactored components (e.g., fixed image rendering bug in Step9Print) and updated the README file.
 ```

 ---